robertmartin8/udemyML/Python_vs_R.md

 ## Clustering

-- kmeans is a built-in in R, and it is marginally easier to use than the python version
+- kmeans is a builtin function in R, and it is marginally easier to use than the python version
 - Likewise, hierarchical clustering is slightly easier in R.
 - However, the plots in python are *so* much prettier.

 **Verdict: python if you need visualisation**

 ## Association rule learning